Tenby

 Writ of restitutionAfter appeal period

-Total timeline: Expect 60-120 days minimum.
-Contested cases can take 6+ months.
+Total timeline: Expect 60-120 days minimum for uncontested cases.
+Contested cases routinely take 6-12 months.

 Tenant protections during eviction

-• Right to cure — tenants can pay all back rent and fees to stop a nonpayment eviction up until the court hearing
+• Right to cure — tenants can pay all back rent and court costs up until the trial to stop a nonpayment eviction

-• Emergency rental assistance — tenants can apply for government assistance to prevent eviction
+• Emergency rental assistance — tenants can apply for ERAP funds to prevent eviction

-• Legal representation — DC provides free legal counsel to tenants in eviction cases
+• Free legal representation — DC provides free legal counsel to tenants in eviction proceedings

 Late fees in DC